ssheikin/trino/.github/pull_request_template.md

 - [ ] includes cherry picks from upstream (OSS/Cork)
 - [ ] modifies a proprietary feature: «link to one of [Fork Log Items](https://github.com/starburstdata/trino-fork-log/issues)»
 - [ ] modifies code coming from upstream (OSS/Cork) for needs of «link to one of [Fork Log Items](https://github.com/starburstdata/trino-fork-log/issues)»
+- [ ] modifies Warp-Speed code only «link to one of [Warp ticket](https://starburstdata.atlassian.net/jira/software/c/projects/SIC/issues)»
 - [ ] introduces new proprietary change/feature/improvement: «link to a new [Fork Log Item](https://github.com/starburstdata/trino-fork-log/issues)»
       (requires explicit Fork Admission approval before merging)
 - [ ] includes formatting/stylistic changes to code coming from upstream (OSS/Cork)